Are you working out too much?

-Yes, most people exercise to look great, but there also is extensive research that shows exercise can release a significant amount of endorphins that can cause the so called “exercise high” making people feel much better psychologically.
-Feeling good, mentally, can sometimes trump how we feel body image wise.
+Yes, most people exercise to look great, but there also is extensive research that shows exercise can release a significant amount of endorphins that can cause a so-called “exercise high,” making people feel much better psychologically.
+Feeling good mentally can sometimes trump how we feel body image-wise.
 Personally, I workout these days to reduce stress, get that “exercise high,” and feel great mentally.
 I specifically like to wake up at 4 am to workout before my first client because I know it makes me feel good, and it puts me in a better mood.
-Some say that I am crazy for waking up that early just to workout.
-Does that make me have a problem even though I am not doing it to burn excessive calories?
+Some say that I’m crazy for waking up that early just to workout.
+Does that mean I have e a problem even though I’m not doing it to burn excessive calories?

 Let’s take a look at some common side effects and warning signs to extreme overtraining:

 - Missing work, parties, or other appointments to workout

 - Working out with an injury or sick, and the doctor recommends you rest

 - Becoming injured or sick because of working out too much with not enough rest